blakehull/SafeTalk/README.md

 The system utilizes language models like Ollama's Llama 3.2 to simulate realistic therapy conversations, and integrates a supervisor evaluation mechanism to assess therapist performance.

+running `make app` will launch a streamlit application allowing you to chat with a patient.

 ## Features

 - **Therapy Simulation**: Simulate therapy sessions between a virtual patient and a therapist.